 Who is a Permanent Resident of Canada? – PR Status

-Binsa is a 26 year old Nepali citizen.
+Binsa is a 26-year-old Nepali citizen.
 She knows both English and French languages very well.
 She holds a Master’s degree in accounting.
 Binsa also has more than three years of work experience as an accountant.
 One of Binsa’s friends, Chimini, tells her to immigrate to Canada.
-Chimini tells Binsa if she immigrate to Canada, she can become a Permanent Resident.
+Chimini tells Binsa that she can become a permanent resident if she immigrates to Canada.
 Binsa wonders what permanent residency means.

 A Permanent Resident (PR) of Canada may live or work anywhere in Canada.
 Section 6 of the Canadian Constitution Act, 1982 protects this right.
 Permanent residents also have the right to enter Canada under section 27 of IRPA.

-If a Permanent Resident commits a serious crime such as murder, membership to criminal gangs, treason, espionage, or terrorism, they may lose their PR status.
-Permanent Residents need to spend about 40% of their time in Canada or they will lose their status.
-As a general rule, a PR needs to spend at least 730 days in a five year cycle inside Canada to keep their PR.
+If a Permanent Resident commits a serious crime such as murder, membership in criminal gangs, treason, espionage, or terrorism, they may lose their PR status.
+Permanent Residents need to spend about 40% of their time in Canada, or they will lose their status.
+Generally, a PR needs to spend at least 730 days in a five-year cycle inside Canada to keep their PR.
 Section 28 of IRPA offers some alternatives to physical presence in Canada.